arashnm80/arashnm80.github.io/quotes.md

 > My choice is not what I'm thinking, saying or writing but what I'm actually doing right now.

-> Time is the most precious asset and ultimate currency of my life and it's running out like a cup of coffee.
+> Time is my most precious asset and ultimate currency of my life.

+> Time's running out like a cup of coffee, so whatever I'm gonna do I have to do it right now.

 > This life, this year, this year, this second